MichaelTrip/hugo-michaeltrip.nl/content/blog/Setting-up-kubernetes.md

 * https://github.com/dgkanatsios/CKAD-exercises
 * https://github.com/jamesbuckett/ckad-questions

-Also, if you have booked the exam, you are also entitled to use the Exam simulator by (killer.sh)[https://killer.sh].
+Also, if you have booked the exam, you are also entitled to use the Exam simulator by [killer.sh](https://killer.sh).
 If you log-in on the site of the Linux Foundation there is a link to that exam simulator.
 You have 2 shots.

 ## Use autocompletion in your bashrc

 When you are working on the CKAD exam, speed is everything.
-You have approx 15-17 questions to do within one hour, so time is crucial.
+You have approx 15-17 questions to do within two hours, so time is crucial.

 You can speed things up by using auto-completion in your shell.
 To do so, enable auto completion for `kubectl` in your `.bashrc`.